bradennapier/eslint-plus-action/README.md

 | useEslintIgnore | boolean | true | false | Use eslintignore? |
 | fix | boolean | false | false | Commit fixes when possible (UNFINISHED) |

+> The official settings can always be seen by viewing the [`action.yml`](https://github.com/bradennapier/eslint-plus-action/blob/master/action.yml) schema for the action.

 ## Simple Workflow Example